 3. Choosing the seasonings for vinaigrette dressings

 Once you’ve got your oil and vinegar choices locked in, start by adding some salt and pepper, which round out the vinaigrette.
-From there, you can amp up your dressing with herbs for brightness, mustards for tanginess, garlic for pungency, honey for sweetness, etc. Trust your instincts!
+From there, you can amp up your dressing with herbs for brightness, different types of mustard for tanginess, garlic for pungency, honey for sweetness, etc. Trust your instincts!
 It's hard to make a wrong call when making vinaigrette dressings.

 4. Choosing how to combine vinaigrette dressings

-Now that we've showed you how to make vinaigrette dressings with our tutorial video and basic recipe, which type of dressing are you most excited to try first?
+Now that we've shown you how to make vinaigrette dressings with our tutorial video and basic recipe, which type of dressing are you most excited to try first?